As we migrate further away from the Sun temperature drops and volatile ices tend to dominate the bodies of the solar system.

 Comet 67P is also a bylobed object constructed of two roughly same sized and compositionally similar objects which grew individually then conjoined gently enough not to rupture their outer crusts' (egg shell).

-Thirty percent of transneptunian binary pairs (TNB) are similar in size and composition page 66.
+At least thirty five percent of transneptunian binary pairs (TNB) are similar in size and composition page 66.

 It appears, similar sized comets/asteroids with similar compositions that are mutually captured into a binary pair is relatively common in the Kuiper Belt.
 I suspect the reason has to do with the similarity in size/mass.